|

 - Yorkshire

--one of Europe's Leading open-air galleries, located at Bretton
+Europe's Leading open-air galleries, located at Bretton near

 Henry Moore and Barbara Hepworth.